MarshallProtsman/Group5_Project1.2/README.md

 - Date Picker and date-based functionality
 - In-app purchase of event tickets (or a more integrated functionaliy eliminating the need to leave the app/site)
 - Google Maps integration (distance from event to restaurant is already here - we want advanced functionality like showing the map and directions)
-- Advanced animations/transitions and a smoother UI (android-like)
+- Advanced animations/transitions and a smoother UI (android-like) - css keyframes and/or anime.js
+- rotating background imgs (close but couldn't quite get it working)

+github link:
+github pages link:
 ====================================================================================

 # Application Flow and Features

+- fill in dood!